Please review the application instructions PDF prior to beginning your bar exam application.

 Your responses will be automatically saved upon advancing to the next question, and you may return to your application as many times as necessary for completion.
 Should you have any technical difficulties, the National Conference of Bar Examiners provides technical support by e-mail to email@example.com.
 Your login will remain available as long as there is activity on your application every 90 days.

 Note the finalized application printed from the NCBE website has the word "complete" next to the barcode at the bottom of each page, except the Application to Sit, F-1.
 Applications without this designation will be rejected.
 Additionally, a customized Submission Check List will be printed with your application.
 Use this check list to help ensure that all required information is submitted with your application.
 Please note that third-party information is not required to be submitted with your application; however, your Character & Fitness cannot be certified before all documents are received.

-After finalizing your application, return to Step 3 on this website to start your third-party information requests (driving records and criminal history requests PDF).
+After finalizing your application, return to Step 3 on this website to start your third-party information requests (Required Third Party Information Instructions PDF).
 Application mailing information is available at Step 4.
 General exam information is located at Step 5.